luoxiangyi222/Action-Aware-Image-Captioning/README.md

 # COMP4560 project

 This project contains two stages.
-The first stage is iamge captioning while the second stage is knowledge retrieval in StackOverFlow dataset.
+The first stage is image captioning while the second stage is knowledge retrieval in StackOverFlow dataset.

 The `.py` files in `image_caption` package and `knowledge_retrieval` are code for stage 1 and